Preparing for your PIP assessment

 - how your condition affects you from day to day

 - what a bad day is like for you - for example, ‘On a bad day, I can’t walk at all because my injured leg hurts so much’ or ‘On a bad day, I’m so depressed I can’t concentrate on anything’

-It’s a good idea to take a copy of your PIP claim form with you.
+It’s a good idea to take a copy of your form with you.
 That way you can refer to it in the assessment and make sure you tell the assessor everything you want them to know about your condition.

 Help sheet for the day of your assessment